AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

     plt.legend(plot_humic_acid, loc = 'best')
     plt.show()

-There is a lot to learn from this graph!!!!!!
+There is a lot to learn from this graph!
 It appears that for any given coagulant dose, humic acid concentration significantly affects pC*.
 Additionally, notice the diminishing returns of adding more coagulant.
 This effect appears to be independent of humic acid concentration (see the red curve).

-Modeling flocculation in the presence of humic acid, with settled water turbidity as the performance metric
+Modeling Flocculation in the Presence of Humic Acid, with Settled Water Turbidity as the Performance Metric
 -----------------------------------------------------------------------------------------------------------

 We will now display a similar plot which shows settled water turbidity instead of pC*.
 Our initial turbidity is 10 NTU, and we will four curves for separate humic acid concentrations.